 This global commitment builds on the nutrition initiatives underway in many countries where McDonald’s does business.
-Today, McDonald’s USA announced progress related to nutrition goals set in 2011; that report can be found here.
+Today, McDonald’s USA announced progress related to nutrition goals set in 2011.

 Working with industry has been a critical strategy for the Alliance for a Healthier Generation, a national nonprofit working to reduce the prevalence of childhood obesity.
 The Alliance has brokered voluntary agreements with more than 100 industry leaders in school food and healthcare to ensure children have access to healthier foods and beverages and healthcare benefits to prevent and treat childhood obesity.